THE BOW VALLEY RANCH HISTORICAL SOCIETY

 What's new and happening in 2023?

-Annie's is now OPEN for the season.
+Annie's is CLOSED for the season.

 “Moh’kins’tsis” is the traditional Blackfoot name given to where the Bow River meets the Elbow River.
 This land is now known as the City of Calgary.
 The Bow Valley Ranche, situated on land adjacent to the Bow River, acknowledges the traditional territories of the people of the Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), as well as the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Wesley First Nations).
 The City of Calgary is also home to Métis Nation of Alberta, Region 3.

 The Bow Valley Ranche Restaurant is known for curating a culinary program that is second to none.
 Backed by one of Calgary’s top executive chefs, the menu boasts a Canadian theme featuring Rocky Mountain game meats, local harvest vegetables and—when weather permits—a full vegetable and herb garden, grown directly on site.

 Experience one of the best high-end restaurants in Calgary, with superb, locally produced cuisine, an extensive wine selection and exceptional, professional service.